Debt Management and Your Credit Score

 The other options are to go to an accountant or solicitor and enlist them as an insolvency practitioner.
 They will still charge you, but their fees are still lower than a debt management company who generally charge you extra on top of the normal service charge.

-When is an IVA a Good Idea?
+When is an IVA worth it?

 When the Amount You Owe is Too Big